Architecture

 ComponentTechnologyResponsibility

-Node stateful Bun, TypeScript Channel adapters, session state machine, guards, orchestrator, system prompt assembly, LLM routing, queue producers
+Node stateful Bun, TypeScript Channel adapters, guards, orchestrator, system prompt assembly, LLM routing, queue producers

 Worker stateless Bun, TypeScript, BullMQ BullMQ queue consumer for the scalyclaw-tools queue only — sandboxed code execution, skill invocations, and shell commands